 Improving Patient Safety in Long-Term Care Facilities is a training curriculum for front-line personnel in nursing home and other long-term care facilities to help them detect and communicate changes in a resident's condition and prevent and manage falls.
 Includes an Instructor Guide and separate student workbooks.

 Nursing Home Antimicrobial Stewardship Guide provides field-tested, evidence-based modules that can help nursing homes develop antibiotic stewardship programs to help them use and prescribe antibiotics appropriately.
-Appropriate antibiotics use can reduce antimicrobial resistance and help retain the effectiveness of treatments for infection, which are a common threat to resident safety.
+Appropriate antibiotic use can reduce antimicrobial resistance and help retain the effectiveness of treatments for infection, which are a common threat to resident safety.

 Nursing Home Survey on Patient Safety Culture (see description under Multiple Settings section)